 Table of Contents

-1. Introduction.
+1. Guest editors’ introduction: The production and consumption of music.
 Alan Bradshaw and Avi Shankar.

 2. Revelations of cultural consumer lovemaps in Jamaican dancehall lyrics: An ethnomusicological ethnography Barbara Olsen and Stephen Gould

 3. Getting heard in Tibet: Music, media and markets Anna Morcom